 - We Must Have at Heart the Unity of All BelieversHere is the letter written by Benedict XVI concerning the remission of the excommunication of the four bishops of the Society of St Pius X that were ordained by Archbishop Marcel Lefebvre...

 - Vatican gives SSPX traditionalists doctrinal statement to signVATICAN CITY (CNS) - The Vatican has given the traditionalist Society of St. Pius X a formal doctrinal preamble listing several principles they must agree with in order to move toward ful...

 - Contact the Sunday NewsThe Sunday News is published by Fairfax Media.
 We value our readers and welcome your thoughts and feedback.
 Below are our key contact details.

-- Subscribe to the Sunday NewsGet your favourite Sunday paper delivered to your home and save up to 50 % off the retail price.
+- Subscribe to the Sunday NewsGet your favourite Sunday paper delivered to your home and save off the retail price.

 - Subscription terms and conditionsFAIRFAX MEDIA SUNDAYS Publishers of the Sunday Star-Times and Sunday News

 - Oscar Kightley: Why Thiel's NZ citizenship is a bit richOPINION: As an immigrant from Samoa, one of the first terms that I can remember learning in english was "New Zealand citizenship".